 We are also a member of the Bellevue Alliance, along with other FRC robotics teams in Bellevue.
 We aim to create an environment where we can support each other and challenge each other.
 Feel free to check out the Bellevue Alliance Website.

-Furthermore, we practice gracious professionalism — an important aspect of the FIRST Robotics Competition — where all teams treat each other with respect and lend a helping hand, even while in competition.
+Furthermore, we practice gracious professionalism (Commonly referred to as being GP) — an important aspect of the FIRST Robotics Competition — where all teams treat each other with respect and lend a helping hand, even while in competition.
 Saints Robotics also takes this philosophy out of the competition and into the community, and aims to encourage all members to be involved in service and outreach projects.

-Also be sure to check out our Podcast, Robotics Assemble, to learn more about Saints Robotics, alumni, mentors, other teams, FIRST, and the professional world!
+Also be sure to check out our Podcast called Robotics Assemble, to learn more about Saints Robotics, our alumni, mentors, other teams, FIRST, and the professional world!

 Our team’s activities center around the FIRST Robotics Competition.
 Every year we receive a new game from FIRST and we as a team build a robot, to compete with, for that game during competitions.
 FIRST also rewards teams during competition for the work they do around their communities that help spread and promote STEM.
 Furthermore, FIRST reward teams for their qualities like their organization or their inclusiveness.